-- Diploma in Computer Engineering - Bachelor of Engineering (Hons.)
-(Computer Engineering) - Bachelor of Engineering (Hons.)
-(Communication Engineering) - Bachelor of Engineering (Hons.)
-(Computer Network Engineering) - Bachelor of Electronic Engineering Technology (Hons.)
-(Electronic Network Design) - Bachelor of Electronic Engineering Technology (Hons) (Electronic Telecommunication Design) - Master of Science (Computer Engineering) - Master of Science (Communication Engineering) - Master of Science (Embedded System Design Engineering) - Doctor of Philosophy (Ph.D)
+Doctor of Philosophy (Ph.D) Master of Science (Computer Engineering) Master of Science (Communication Engineering) Master of Science (Embedded System Design Engineering) Bachelor of Engineering (Hons.)
+(Computer Engineering) Bachelor of Engineering (Hons.)
+(Computer Network Engineering) Bachelor of Engineering (Hons.)
+(Computer Network Engineering) Diploma in Computer Engineering d/a Kompleks Pusat Pengajian Kejuruteraan Pembuatan Universiti Malaysia Perlis (UniMAP) Tingkat 1, Kampus Tetap Pauh Putra 02600 Arau, Perlis.

-d/a Kompleks Pusat Pengajian Kejuruteraan Pembuatan Universiti Malaysia Perlis (UniMAP) Tingkat 1, Kampus Tetap Pauh Putra 02600 Arau, Perlis.
-Tel :+604-988 5461 Fax :+604-988 5462
+Tel.
+Number : +604-988 5461 Fax Number : +604-988 5462

-The School of Computer and Communication Engineering was established on 30th April 2002.
-The School of Computer and Communication Engineering adheres to the philosophy that emphasizes the importance of setting up Coppermine Integration of knowledge, skills and practices that make the concept a true appreciation of science.
-The foundations of know combined with good values of life that intellectual culture can be fostered and digested to form a way of life that is dynamic. progressive and civilized.
+The School of Computer and Communication Engineering was established on 3Cth April 2002.
+The School of Computer and Communication Engineering adheres to the philosophy that emphasizes the importance of setting up Coppermine integration of knowledge, skills and practices that make the concept a true appreciation of science.
+The foundations of knowledge combined with good values of life that intellectual culture can be fostered and digested to form a way of life that is dynamic, progressive and civilized.